Updated June 14, 2023

-The project stakeholders management that you’re surrounded by can be described as two groups: one directly involved in the project and is present on the project steering committee and the other who aren’t key decision makers but need to be alerted on the progress of the project and how it’s proceeding as per the initial business project plan laid out.
-Let’s have a closer look at these project stakeholders management and how their involvement shapes the flow of the project.
+The project stakeholders management that you’re surrounded by can be described as two groups: one directly involved in the project and is present on the project steering committee and the other who aren’t key decision-makers but need to be alerted on the progress of the project and how it’s proceeding as per the initial business project plan laid out.
+Let’s have a closer look at these and how their involvement shapes the flow of the project.

 All stakeholders are key players in this game and should be given the same level of priority.